echart/airline-scheduling/README.md

 ### Configuration

 1. Open .env from the root path
-2. Add the API_HOST for the api requests
+2. Add the API_HOST for the api requests(already defined a development API on .env.development)
    ```sh
    REACT_APP_API_HOST=http://api.url/
    ```